andrewle12/SYHO-Musicmatch/README.md

 The MusicMatch API requires an expensive monthly license to receive the full lyrics to any song.
 As a result, only a portion of the lyrics are displayed in the lyrics bar.

-## Known Bugs

-Choosing a song from the "Favorites" list will prevent the add favorites sidebar from coming back out when the heart icon is clicked.
-Current workaround is to refresh the page.

 ## Authors

 Andrew Le